-Last term saw Burlington Danes Academy change from a bricks-and-mortar institution, as it has been since 1699, to an online learning hub for our community.
+Last academic year saw Burlington Danes Academy change from a bricks-and-mortar institution, as it has been since 1699, to an online learning hub for our community.
 We’re really proud of how families and teachers have been working together to make sure our children keep learning.

 Indeed, children at BDA completed an astonishing 35,000 online Seneca sessions per week before the holiday.
 This is the highest completion rate in the Ark network and places us 3rd out of 7874 schools in the country.
 Well done to our parents, students and staff for making sure we keep learning- we are keen to emulate this success again this term!